David-Else/developer-workstation-setup-script-debian/README.md

 Before running the setup script, follow these steps to install Debian 12 and configure the desktop environment:

 1. Install a fresh copy of Debian 12.
+Tested with https://cdimage.debian.org/debian-cd/current/amd64/bt-dvd/debian-12.2.0-amd64-DVD-1.iso.torrent

 > If you use the default guided partitioner in the Debian installer, [you will get a swap partition of only 1 GB](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=987503).
 To get an uncapped swap partition size, in the grub menu before the Debian installer runs, follow these steps:
 >